Kansattica/Fluency/README.md

 - [ ] Graph printer is a hack and doesn't do all graphs correctly
 - [ ] Add support for graphs with nodes that don't branch off from the head, such as Const
 - [ ] Runtime support for queue-type nodes so they don't have to maintain their own state
+- [ ] A website where you can enter Fluency code and have it executed without building the code yourself.
 - [ ] Optimizations:
     - [ ] Easy ones like "remove comments"
     - [ ] Let nodes signal that they're done and can be removed